c3g/GenPipes/README.md

 Software requirement
 --------------------
-GenPipes have been tested with Python 3.6+ # TBD What will new minimum python requirement be?
+GenPipes has been tested with Python 3.11.1
+It may work with other versions of python, but this has not been extensively tested.

 Quick setup for Abacus, Beluga, Narval, Graham and Cedar users